fafalone/WinDevLib/README.md

 ### Updates

+**Update (v6.6.269):**\
+-Added helper function GetNtErrorString that gets strings for NTSTATUS values.
+GetSystemErrorString already exists for HRESULT.\
+-SHLimitInputEdit didn't have the ByVal attribute included, making it easy to not realize it's then required when called.\
+-CreateSymbolicLink API inexplicable missing.\
+-LIMITINPUTSTRUCT has been renamed to the original, correct name LIMITINPUT.
+The original documentation and demos have made this change too with the recently released universal compatibility update.

 **Update (v6.6.268, 11 Dec 2023):**\
 -Added UI Animation interfaces and coclasses\
 -Added Radio Manager interfaces and some undocumented coclasses to use them.
 Added undocumented interface IRadioManager with coclass RadioManagementAPI: This controls 'Airplane mode' on newer Windows.\